List of Oz characters (created by Baum): Quelala

 Quelala is a handsome man who Gayelette married in The Wonderful Wizard of Oz (1900).
 He was responsible for creating the Golden Cap that controls the winged monkeys which they used on them after they crashed their wedding day.

 Quelala was featured in Roger S. Baum's 1989 novel Dorothy of Oz where he was the boss of the Jester before he became possessed by the Wicked Witch of the West's ghost.

 Quox

 Quox is a dragon with an electric light attached to his tail who is a descendant of the Original Dragon and first appeared in Tik-Tok of Oz (1914).

-When Quox called the Original Dragon senile, Tititi-Hoochoo used him as an instrument against the Nome King where he strapped some seats to Quox and him carry Betsy Bobbin, Private Jo Files, Hank the Mule, Polychrome, Shaggy Man, Tik-Tok, Queen Ann Soforth, and her army through a Hollow Tube that goes from Tititi-Hoochoo's fairyland to the Nome Kingdom.
+When Quox called the Original Dragon senile, Tititi-Hoochoo used him as an instrument against the Nome King where he strapped some seats to Quox and had him carry Betsy Bobbin, Private Jo Files, Hank the Mule, Polychrome, Shaggy Man, Tik-Tok, Queen Ann Soforth, and her army through a Hollow Tube that goes from Tititi-Hoochoo's fairyland to the Nome Kingdom.
 Using the Enchanted Ribbon around his neck, Quox made the Nome King forget his magic and deposed him by using eggs.
 After the mission was over, Quox returned to his land through the Hollow Tube.